Annabelle's Wish: Production

 The film is based on the book "Clarabell the Christmas Cow" by Dan Henderson, first published in 1976.

-Annabelle’s decision not to ask her wish to fly, but instead giving up her talking voice for Billy and not expecting anything in return gives the title of Annabelle’s Wish a double meaning.
+Annabelle (Kath Soucie)’s decision not to ask her wish to fly, but instead giving up her talking voice for Billy (Hari Oziol) and not expecting anything in return gives the title of Annabelle’s Wish a double meaning.

 Music

-The film's score was by Steve Dorff, who also wrote the film's songs with John Bettis and Travis.
-The songs were performed by Randy Travis, Alison Krauss, Beth Nielsen Chapman, Dolly Parton, Kevin Sharp, and Nanci Griffith.
+The film's score was by Steve Dorff, who also wrote the film's songs with John Bettis and Randy Travis.
+The songs were performed by Randy Travis, Alison Krauss, Beth Nielsen Chapman, Dolly Parton, Kevin Sharp and Nanci Griffith.

 Release

-Annabelle's Wish was released by Ralph Edwards Productions on October 21, 1997, and was the first film created by Ralph Edwards Films to be released.
+Annabelle's Wish was released by Ralph Edwards Productions on October 21, 1997 and was the first film created by Ralph Edwards Films to be released.
 The film later aired on Fox on November 30, 1997.

 Reception and legacy

 The special received mixed reviews from critics.
-Lynne Heffley of the Los Angeles Times praised Holt's Narration and Travis' score and songs, and the film's "gentle message of selfless love".
-Andrea Higbie of The New York Times referred to the character of Agnes as the film's version of Cruella de Vil, and wrote that the film would appeal to young viewers but that "its narcissistic dysfunction angle ("If Aunt Agnes doesn't love Billy, why does she want to take him away from Grandpa?") will leave them wishing for a villainess who simply has fur coats on her mind," in reference to de Vil.
+Lynne Heffley of the Los Angeles Times praised David Holt's narration and Travis' score and songs, and the film's "gentle message of selfless love".
+Andrea Higbie of The New York Times referred to the character of Agnes (Cloris Leachman) as the film's version of Cruella de Vil, and wrote that the film would appeal to young viewers but that "its narcissistic dysfunction angle ("If Aunt Agnes doesn't love Billy, why does she want to take him away from Grandpa?") will leave them wishing for a villainess who simply has fur coats on her mind," in reference to de Vil.
 Reviewing the DVD release, myReviewer.com noted it is a "undemanding tale.
 There are gaping holes in the plot only unnoticed by the very young and the characters are bland, the animation is dull but the songs are pleasant enough.
 What I`m trying to say is it may keep young children pacified whilst waiting for Christmas Eve.
 It passes an hour and will leave you with a tear in your eye if you are not completely cynical.
 However it is no great advance on the cinematic art and will soon be discarded for more sophisticated offerings".

 When the film premiered on Fox, it was the highest-rated television program among children between the ages of two and five.
-Annabelle's Wish was also among the top-five best-selling videos during November and December 1997, and was Hallmark Home Entertainment's best-selling video as of January 1998.
+Annabelle's Wish was also among the top-five best-selling videos during November and December 1997 and was Hallmark Home Entertainment's best-selling video as of January 1998.
 A portion of the video sale revenues were donated to the Make-A-Wish Foundation.